-The Juche ideology emphasizes North Korea's political, economic, and military self-reliance, and it became the state ideology and sole guiding principle of the government following the rise of a one-party communist state in the country following World War 2.
-The ideology asserts that the individual is the master of one’s destiny and encourages the North Koreans to work as masters of revolution and construction.
-This political philosophy is based on the idea that man is the master of everything and he decides everything.
-The idea of Juche finally became the official state ideology of the People’s Republic of Korea, and it also brought into consideration the independence of the masses.
+The Juche ideology emphasizes North Korea's political, economic, and military self-reliance.
+It became the state ideology and sole guiding principle of the government following the rise of a one-party communist state in the country following World War II.
+Juche asserts that the individual is the master of one’s destiny and encourages North Koreans to work as masters of revolution and construction.
+This political ideology is based on the idea that man is the master of everything who decides everything.

 Origins and Evolution Over Time

 After the death of Kim II-sung, the ideology of Kimilsungism was turned into Kimilsungism-Kimjongilism at the 4th conference of the Korean Workers' Party, and was made the foremost guiding principle of the party.
-Kimilsungism -Kimjongilism means the 'party of Kim II- Sung and Kim Kim Jong-il.'
+Kimilsungism -Kimjongilism means the "party of Kim Il-Sung and Kim Jong-il".
 It came into existence when Kim Jong-il insisted on integrating the Juche idea.
 This juche-oriented theory of revolution and juche-oriented leadership formed one major idea to guide the Workers' Party, and in turn the nation, of North Korea

 Role of the Kim Family in North Koreans' Daily Lives

 According to the Juche ideology, it is through subordination to a great leader that the masses can achieve self-reliance.
-The Kim family stands at the center of this fact, and the Koreans see their great leader Kim II-sung as their religious founder and the supreme deity to whom they pay homage.
+The Kim family stands at the center of this fact.

 Since the introduction and implementation of this ideology, it has placed the Kim micro-family unit at the head of a nationwide macro-family, with Kim II-sung as the father figure and the North Korean people as his children.
 Therefore, the Koreans live under a virtual umbrella of brothers and sisters, people of one parent and look up to the Kim family to offer guidance and direction.
 North Koreans transferred the full party of nationalism in the family by positioning Kim II-sung as the universal patriarch, and in effect, North Korea's familial nationalism has superseded the somewhat theoretical, class-oriented language of socialism with a more easily comprehensible and identifiable language of familial connections, love, and obligations.
 North Korea rest all its political power in the monarchy of the Kim family guided by the Juche principles of the worker's party of Korea, where the son or immediate member of Kim's family automatically takes over the leadership of the country upon the death of the preceding ruler.